 Add To Favorites

-Make three wheels.
+Ask each child in the class to create 3 wheels.
 Divide the back of a large paper plate into several pie sections using Crayola® Erasable Colored Pencils and a straight edge.
-Label sections with numbers around the outside edge using Crayola Fine Line Markers.
+Label sections with numbers around the outside edge using Crayola Ultra-Clean Markers.

-With Crayola Scissors, cut out a circle from another plate (see the picture).
-Make it smaller than your numbered circle.
-Divide it into sections that match the first plate.
+With Crayola Scissors, students cut out a circle from another plate (see the picture).
+Remind students to make it smaller than their numbered circles.
+Demonstrate to students how to divide it into sections that match the first plate.
 Write numbers on each section so all the numbers line up.

 On a third paper plate, draw a small center circle and add a tab.
 This tab needs to be large enough to cover numbers on the second circle.
 Cut out.
 On the tab, outline a large plus sign (or a minus sign to practice subtraction) and cut it out to make a hole in that shape.
 Write a number in the middle.

-Assemble your number wheel.
-Place the plates on top of each other in the order that you made them.
-Ask an adult to poke a hole in the center of all three layers.
+Assemble number wheels.
+Place the plates on top of each other in the order that they were made.
+An adult should be available to poke a hole in the center of all three layers.
 Secure with a brass paper fastener.

 Start spinning!
-Pick a number, for example 10.
-What two numbers combine to equal 10?
-Pick a number along the edge, like 9, set the plus tab at this number.
-What number do you need to add to 9 to equal 10?
-Move the inner numbered circle around so that the number 1 fits inside the plus sign.
-You’re found the number bond (equation).
-Can you figure out how to subtract by spinning your minus-sign wheels?
+Initially working as a whole class, ask one student to pick a number, for example 10.
+Pose the question: What two numbers combine to equal 10?
+Students pick a number along the edge, like 9, then set the plus tab at this number.
+What number is needed to add to 9 to equal 10?
+Students move the inner numbered circle around so that the number 1 fits inside the plus sign.
+The number has been found; an equation has been written (9+1=10).
+Try additional examples; then break the class into teams of 2 or 4 and have students practice their addition facts while mastering how to work with their math wheels!

 Learning to use money to make change?
 Count on a pretend restaurant or store—complete with bills and coins—to captivate